-For those of you who have not had a chance to learn of my recent journey, here’s the scoop: In April, I moved to Norristown, which is outside of Philadelphia.
+For those of you who have not had a chance to learn of my recent journey, here’s the scoop: In April, I moved to Norristown with the help of professionals like the international movers in new york, which is outside of Philadelphia.
 This move was personal and professional as I’ve left behind my lifelong home and all that came with it including my spouse, my family and my friends.

 I’ve written a few posts that led up to this transition and a few about my experiences as I navigate this journey.
 Most people are shocked that I’ve decided to make this change while others are actually inspired.
 The latter reaction has been both unexpected and humbling.
 I’ve had people tell me they are motivated to make some big changes in their life after hearing my story.
 And some are even moving states away to pursue a new life on a leap of faith.